elliott-maguire/ledger/README.md

-# brickhouse
+# Brickhouse

-Brickhouse is a little data warehousing tool that uses set comparison to generate linear atomic change lists for connected data sources.
+Brickhouse is a small but sturdy data warehousing tool that uses set comparison to generate linear atomic change lists for connected data sources.
 It allows the user to keep a history of any two-dimensional data sets.
 It is written in Go and runs on top of Postgres.

 ## Rationale